Counterfeit Pills. Real Consequences.

 Why it Worked

-By focusing on prevention rather than aftermath, we made the message personal.
-This campaign didn’t lead with fear—it educated through sharp, visual storytelling that sparked change.
+By focusing on prevention rather than aftermath, the message became personal and immediate.
+Instead of leading with fear, the campaign educated through sharp visual storytelling — creating a moment of recognition that sparked awareness and real community response.

 Client Name